websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/configurable-application/hiding-the-configuration-ui.md

    :lines: 17-48
 ```

 Identify the configuration interface with the `@Component` annotation.
-Note that the `configurationPid` in the `Component` annotation must match the fully qualified class name of the configuration interface.
+Note that the `configuration.pid` in the `Component` annotation must match the fully qualified class name of the configuration interface.

 Write your own logic for the interface's `isVisible` method.
 The example project uses a simple logic to check the boolean setting of G8V3 Able Configuration.
+Your application's configuration UI will be hidden or displayed based on your logic.